 A study in Spain performed a behavior study on Cocker Spaniels.
 They found that red Cocker Spaniels showed more aggression to people then black or mixed colored Cocker Spaniels.
 Here, the gene coding for a higher risk of developing aggression is also the gene coding for pigmentation.

 Risk of disease

 Science has also found that certain colors are correlated with risk of certain diseases.
-This is the case with Australian Shepherds who are born white but also deaf.
+This is the case for Australian Shepherds who are born white but also deaf.
 They are missing the pigment Eumelanin who not only gives the black color but also has a specific function in the inner ear.
 Without Eumelanin the white dogs go deaf.

 This proves that the fur color of your dog can have an affect on his/her behavior and that we as owners need to take that into consideration when we work with our dogs.

 A myth that we actually can confirm as being true.